Unsupported Browser

 Corrective Action Review Site Visit

 A corrective action review by site visit is needed when medical record review is required to ensure the non-compliant standards have been addressed.
 This may occur for non-compliant standards including, but not limited to, those evaluating the performance improvement and patient safety (PIPS) process.
 The corrective action review site visit can be scheduled no earlier than 6 months from the date of the initial site visit.
-The hospital must submit a corrective action PRQ with required documentation at least 45 days in advance of the scheduled corrective action site visit.
+The hospital must complete and submit a corrective action PRQ with required documentation at least 45 days in advance of the scheduled corrective action site visit.

 Corrective Action by Documentation